mydaytrip/partner-api/source/includes/trip-api.md

 includeStops              | boolean | Optional.
 Default value true.
 When set to false no stops will be returned in trip options. includeShared             | boolean | Optional.
 Default value true.
 When set to false no shared trip options will be returned. includeNonEnglishSpeaking | boolean | Optional.
 Default value true.
 When set to false no trip options without an English speaking driver will be returned. customStops               | list of [CustomStop](#customstop) | Optional.
 Customs stops for this trip in the desired order.
-When a custom stop is requested then origin can be equal to destination, making the trip a same day roundtrip.
+When a custom stop is requested then origin can be equal to the destination, making the trip a same day roundtrip.

 ### Response body